AuroralDesign/WebDevPractice/README.md

 # WebDevPractice
-This is where I will practice my galaxy brain programming skills B)
+This is where I will practice my galaxy brain respsonsive web design skills.
+B)